 Here are some of the harmful effects of a sedentary lifestyle:

-Health Risks.
+1. Health Risks.
 Being sedentary is the lack of movement or activity.
 What happens with inactivity?
 Weight gain.
 Weight brings it’s own problems, such as obesity, diabetes, high blood pressure, and heart disease.
 The more weight you gain the harder your heart has to work.
 Your heart is a muscle, and the less it is worked, the weaker it becomes.
+If that is your case, you may be interested in our article on how to lose weight fast.

 Getting active does not mean you have to jump into an intense fitness routine rightaway.
 For some, it can start with doing simple stretches daily or hitting simple goals such as a daily step count.
 Here are some stretches you can do if you spend a long amount of time seated at your desk.